GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 ```
 ##### Recap of Conditional Rules

-- *If* statements perform an action if the statement is True
+- **If** statements perform an action if the statement is True
-- *Else* statements perform an action if the statement is False
+- **Else** statements perform an action if the statement is False
-- *Else if* statements perform an action if the first is False but the second is True
+- **Else if** statements perform an action if the first is False but the second is True
-~Is there anyone way to do this?~
+_Is there any other way to do this?_

 ## LET'S CODE